Honors in Political Science

 The candidate should select a thesis topic and must inform the Department honors program advisor of the selection.
 During the semester, the candidate must consult regularly with her/his advisor while completing the necessary research and writing the thesis.
 Students should, in every case, expect to extensively revise their thesis in response to feedback from the thesis advisor and second reader.
 The student should therefore plan to submit the first draft of his/her thesis no later than April 1 (for May graduation) or November 1 (for December graduation).
 This will allow sufficient time for evaluation and rewriting.

-Models for honors theses can be found in the major journals in which political scientists typically publish.
-Journal articles have an average length of around 30 pages, but vary by 10 pages or more around this average.
-Sixty pages is the upper limit for honors theses; if your manuscript exceeds this, find ways to shorten it by removing unnecessary detail and through careful line editing.
-The key to writing an acceptable honors thesis is quality, not length.
 The final product should be of near-publishable quality, with a clear argument, appropriate references to existing literature, and effective and convincing presentation of evidence.
-Like a good journal article, a strong thesis will be deceptively simple--considerable reading and thought may go into a single sentence characterizing and criticizing a particular body of literature, and many hours of interviews may be summarized in a brief observation regarding opinions held by informants.
+Like a good journal article, a strong thesis will be deceptively simple - considerable reading and thought may go into a single sentence characterizing and criticizing a particular body of literature, and many hours of interviews may be summarized in a brief observation regarding opinions held by informants.
 To achieve the needed degree of clarity and brevity will require repeated and extensive revision.

 The first draft should be of a quality consistent with the final draft of a regular semester term paper.
 That is, it should be virtually free of grammatical and typographical errors, it should include all appropriate section headings, page numbers, cover sheet, plus complete and properly formatted footnotes, endnotes, or list of references.
-The final draft of the thesis must be submitted to the Thesis Advisor and second reader, plus one copy to the Department secretary (room 2059) no later than the second Wednesday before final examination week.
-NB: Students should bear in mind that disaster occasionally strikes computers and peripherals, usually at the worst possible moment.
-Students are solely responsible for maintaining multiple electronic and paper copies of their work, and for submitting the final drafts on schedule.

-Grading of the Thesis
+Grading of the Thesis:

 Each senior honors thesis will be read and graded by the thesis advisor and a second reader chosen by the Department.
 Each reader will assign the thesis a numerical grade from among the following: 3.86-4.00 summa cum laude, 3.66-3.85 magna cum laude, and 3.45-3.65 cum laude.
 The thesis grade will be the average of the two grades assigned by the readers.
 The general expectations associated with each level of honors are as follows, paraphrasing Seymour Harris, Professor of Economics at Harvard University (1932):